Maeldeis/Daily-Planner-App/README.md

 **This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.**

-## The planner app performs the following tasks:
+## This app performs the following tasks:

-* Display the current day at the top of the calender when a user opens the planner.
+* Displays the current day at the top of the calender when a user opens the planner.

 * Present timeblocks for standard business hours when the user scrolls down.

-* Color-code each timeblock based on past, present, and future when the timeblock is viewed.
+* Colour-code each timeblock based on past, present, and future when the timeblock is viewed.

 * Allow a user to enter an event when they click a timeblock